xpack/web-jekyll/pages/core/xpm/cli/install.md

 xpm install <folder>
 ```

-When refering to GitHub by semver, a tag named `vX.Y.Z` must be present.
+When referring to GitHub by semver, a tag named `vX.Y.Z` must be present.

 For detail please see [`npm install`](https://docs.npmjs.com/cli/install).